naitik0009/ai-architect-generator/README.md

 source kalkulio-env/bin/activate
 pip install mlx-lm datasets pandas huggingface_hub
 2. Data Preparation
-Place your master kalkulio_all.json file in the root directory.
+AirDrop or copy your master kalkulio_all.json file into the root directory of the project.
 Run the split and preparation scripts to generate the training data.

 Bash
 # 1. Split master JSON into individual house files